casasglobal-org/casas-gis/casas_gis_old/PerlScripts/README.md

 ### `multiColorRule.pl`

-`multiColorRule.pl`: This Perl script is designed to generate a color rule file based on the range of data found in model output files.
+`multiColorRule.pl`: This Perl script generates a color rule file based on the range of data found in model output files.
+It can use any combination of any number of colors.

 Input:

 1. **Command-line Arguments:**

-   - `$HomeDir`: The directory where the script will look for temporary model output files and where it will write the output files.
+   - `$HomeDir`: The directory where the script will look for temporary model output files in `$HomeDir/models_temp/` and where it will write the output files.
    - `$rule`: A string of colors separated by dashes (e.g., "red-blue-green") that will be used to create the color rules.
    - `$lowCut`: The lower cutoff value for the data range.
    - `$hiCut`: The upper cutoff value for the data range.
    - `$divergentRule`: A flag ("divYes" or "divNo") indicating whether the color rule should be divergent.

 2. **Model Output Files:**
-   - The script reads temporary files from the `models_temp` directory within the specified home directory.
+   - The script reads temporary files from the `models_temp` directory within the specified CASAS home directory.
 These files contain data that will be used to determine the range for the color rules.

 Output:

 1. **`customColorRule.txt`:**

    - A file containing the color rules, where each line consists of a coefficient and a corresponding color.
-   - The file ends with the word "end".
+   - The file ends with the word "end" as required by GRASS GIS.

 2. **`min.txt`:**

    - A file containing the minimum value of the data range.

 3. **`max.txt`:**

    - A file containing the maximum value of the data range.

 ### `printCols.pl`

-`printCols.pl`: This Perl script is designed to process model output files located in a specified directory.
+`printCols.pl`: This Perl script processes model output files located in a specified directory.
 It reads the files, extracts column and row names, and prints them to the standard output.

 Input:

-- The script takes a single command-line argument, which is the home directory path (`$HomeDir`).
-This directory is expected to contain a subdirectory named `outfiles/`, where the model output files are stored.
+- `$HomeDir`: The script takes a single command-line argument, which is the CASAS home directory path (`$HomeDir`).
+This directory is expected to contain a subdirectory named `outfiles` containing resulting files from the PBDM simulation.

 Output:

-- The script prints the column names and the number of rows from the first `.txt` file it encounters in the `outfiles/` directory.
+- The script prints the column names and the number of rows from the first `.txt` file (resulting from the PBDM simulation) it encounters in the `outfiles` directory.

 Note:

 - The script does not handle the extraction and printing of years.
 This functionality has been moved to a separate script called `printYear.pl`.

 Example Output:
-If the first `.txt` file in the `outfiles/` directory has the following content:
+If the first `.txt` file in the `outfiles` directory has the following content:

 ```
 Column1    Column2    Column3